JaySandoz/ProductDescriptions/Product Descriptions/CBDLiving - Nano CBD infused Water.md

 ---

-# 🛠️ For Developer Use Only 🔐
+# 🛠️ For Developer & SEO Specalist Use Only 🔐

 Below are the tables for storing SEO-related information of WooCommerce products. 👇